nicknystrom/shub-traefik/README.md

 Restart your app's containers (`docker compose restart`).
 No need to restart Traefik; it will detect the new labels for your services automatically.

+Your app should be available at `https://<your service>.shub.localhost`.